-3.2 SmartDesign Hotkeys
+SmartDesign Hotkeys

-Table 3 lists the Hotkeys available in the SmartDesign canvas.
+The following table lists the Hotkeys available in the SmartDesign canvas.

-Table 3 • SmartDesign Hotkeys
+Table 2-2.
+SmartDesign Hotkeys

-Hotkey Descriptions CTRLCTRL + w Maximize the canvas work area CTRL + f Opens the Find dialog box CTRL + +/CTRL + = Zoom in, same as clicking the Zoom In button in toolbar. or CTRL+ mouse scroll wheel up.
-CTRL + - Zoom out, same as clicking the Zoom Out button in toolbar, or CTRL + mouse scroll wheel down.
-CTRL + c Clear the clipboard.
-If a single instance is selected before the Hotkey then it is added to the clipboard.
+Hotkey Description CTRL + w Maximize the canvas work area.
+CTRL + f Open the Find dialog box.
+CTRL + +/CTRL + = scroll wheel up Zoom in (same as clicking the Zoom In button in toolbar or pressing CTRL+ mouse) CTRL + - Zoom out (same as clicking the Zoom Out button in toolbar or pressing CTRL + mouse scroll wheel down) CTRL + c Clear the clipboard.
+If a single instance is selected before the Hotkey, it is added to the clipboard.
 The display name of the design object is also copied.
 CTRL + v If the copy information of a single instance is in the clipboard then call clone instance on it.
-For details, see "Help" on page 17 for details.
-CTRL + z To undo the last operation CTRL + y To redo the last operation SHIFT + click Click one item and shift-click another item.
+For details, see Help.
+CTRL + z Undoes the last operation.
+CTRL + y Redoes the last operation.
+SHIFT + click Click one item and SHIFT + click another item.
 The first clicked item, the second clicked item and all items of the same type between the first and second clicks are selected.
-This command is helpful when multiple items needed to be selected for the same command (promotion to top level/Add to group).
-CTRL + click Control-click is a toggle switch that selects or de-selects an item under the mouse cursor.
+This command is helpful when multiple items needed to be selected for the same command (promotion to top-level/Add to group).
+CTRL + click Control + click is a toggle switch that selects or de-selects an item under the mouse cursor.
 CTRL+SHIFT+click and then drag Selects a pin of an instance and drag the mouse to a new location to move the pin of the instance.
 This is not available for macros and expanded in place instances.

-3.3 Click and Drag Operations
+2.3 Click-and-Drag Operations

-Table 4 lists the mouse click-and-drag operations available in the SmartDesign canvas.
+The following table lists the mouse click-and-drag operations available in the SmartDesign canvas.

-Table 4 • Mouse Click-and-Drag Actions
+Table 2-3.
+Mouse Click-and-Drag Actions

-Mouse Actions Descriptions

-Left-click and drag towards
+Mouse Actions Description Left-click and drag towards the top-left corner, and then release.
 Zoom in.
 The distance of the mouse travel determines the magnitude of the zoom-in and is indicated by a positive integer in red.

-upper left corner and then release.

-Left-click and drag towards upper right corner and
+See the figure below.
+Left-click and drag towards the top-right corner, and then release.

-then release.

 Zoom out.
-The distance of the mouse travel determines the magnitude of the zoomout and is indicated by a negative integer in red

-Left-click and drag towards lower left and then release

-Left-click and drag toward lower right and then release
+The distance of the mouse travel determines the magnitude of the zoom- out and is indicated by a negative integer in red.
+See the figure below.
+Left-click and drag towards bottom left, and then release Zoom to fit.
+Change the display to fit the canvas view area snugly.
+Left-click and drag toward bottom right, and then release Draw a rectangle on the canvas.
+Instances, pins and ports must be fully contained inside the rectangle to be selected.
+Nets partially inside the rectangle are selected.

-Left-click and drag toward lower right and then release

-Left-click and drag toward lower right and then release

-4 SmartDesign User Actions
+Figure 2-2.
+Example of Zoom In

+Figure 2-3.
+Example of Zoom Out

-The SmartDesign tool has a rich set of menu items, accessible from the right-click menu of a selected design object, for the user to:
+The SmartDesign tool has a rich set of menu items, accessible from the right-click menu of a selected design object, for you to:

-- Make connections between design objects
+- · Make connections between design objects

-- Rename design objects
+- · Rename design objects

-- Highlight design objects
+- · Highlight design objects

 - Traverse up/down the hierarchy of instances

-- Assign attributes of pins/nets/buses.
+- · Assign attributes of pins/nets/buses.

 The list of available user actions varies with the design object.
-Some actions are common to all while others are unique to the design objects (net/instances/pins/ports).
+Some actions are common to all objects, while other actions are unique to a design object (net/instances/pins/ports).

-4.1 Net Actions
+3.1 Net Actions

-When a net or multiple nets are selected, the following actions are available in the right-click menu item of the net/nets.
+When a net or multiple nets are selected, the following actions are available in the right-click menu item.

-4.1.1 Connect
+3.1.1 Connect

 This action combines with all selected pins/ports to form a connection.
-Selecting a net is the same as if all pins/ports this net is connected to are selected instead.
-It can also connect a net to another net if one of the net is not driven.
+Selecting a net is functionally equivalent to selecting all pins and ports to which this net is connected.
+This action can also be used to connect a net to another net if one of the net is not driven.

-4.1.2 Go to Driver
+3.1.2 Go to Driver